Arizona Court Records

 Obtaining Criminal Court Records

 The state of Arizona allows the public to access adult criminal case files “unless prohibited by law or sealed by court order” Rule 123 (d)(2)(C).
-Members of the public are free to inspect or make copies of the desired record at the court office where the case was heard, albeit during office hours.
+Members of the public are generally free to inspect or make copies of the desired record at the court office where the case was heard, albeit during office hours.

 How Do I Access Arizona Criminal Court Records in Person?